rhiknow55/rhiknow55.github.io/README.md

 ### Audio Shmuck

-An infant audio visualizer that generates visuals based on wavelengths.
+An audio visualizer that generates visuals based on wavelengths.
+Models were created in Blender to accompany the experience.

 [Link to a video showing off the current state of the audio visualizer](https://youtu.be/At6vOKVsiZk)

 ### Zalgo text Reddit bot

-A reddit bot that will convert text into a zalgo version using Selenium WebDriver.
+A reddit bot that will convert text into a zalgo version using Selenium WebDriver to emulate web inputs.

 [https://github.com/rhiknow55/zalgo-text-bot](https://github.com/rhiknow55/zalgo-text-bot)

+## School Projects

+### insightUBC (server + web) – Software Specification and Design

+-	Created black box tests with full coverage based on specifications in Typescript.
+-	Parsed html to populate database and performed queries following EBNF to return results onto the frontend.
+-	Created server with restify to build RESTful API routes that can be accessed by our frontend.

+Acquired Skills: Typescript, Node, restify, RESTful API, IntelliJ WebStorm, EBNF

+### Date-a-base (Web App) – Relational Databases

+-	Created component based frontend using React and Bootstrap for dynamic rendering and handling AJAX requests.
+-	Interacted with local MySQL database using Node to host the server and Express for creating endpoints.

+Acquired Skills: React JS, Node JS, Express JS, MySQL, IntelliJ WebStorm, Postman

+### Buses R Us (Android App) – Software Design

+-	Parsed bus route, stop and time data directly from the Translink API using JSON and XML parsers.
+-	Wrote JUnit tests to debug the application.

+Acquired Skills: Java, genymotion, OSMDroid, IntelliJ, JSON, XML, Android SDK

+## Extras

+Participated in 4 gamejams other than the one(s) mentioned.

 ## Final Words (for now!)